KasaiDot/Ouroboros/README.md

 **AnimeDatabase** - Main database which contains all functions to access single entities
 **AnimeEntity** - Hold all anime data and user data for a specific anime
 **ApiManager** - Class which links Ouroboros with the Hummingbird Api
+**FileManager** - Class which handles all loading and saving in Ouroboros
 **Globals** - Holds global values which are tweakable
 **Ouroboros** - Main entry point into the program
 **QueueItem** - Single queue entity which is used by QueueManager
 **QueueManager** - Class that handles queueing of user actions such as authenticating user, getting library etc...
-**QueueWorker** - A Worker method which is used in conjunction with a thread to run QueueItems asynchronously
+**QueueWorker** - A Worker method which is used in conjunction with a thread to run QueueItems asynchronously **Settings** - Holds all settings of Ouroboros
-**ThreadManager** - Class which handles creation and deletion of threads within the application
+**ThreadManager** - Class which handles creation and deletion of threads within the application **User** - Class which holds user information such as username and password

 ## Classes not included